NinjaWeedle/CSRacing-Evolution/README.md

 7. TRACK LIST

-There are two tracks in the game: The Street and the Drag Strip.
+There are two tracks in the game: The Street and the Team Oxiti Drag Strip.

 For Regulation, Ladder, and Time Trials races, you'll be racing on the streets, indicated by the double yellow line.

-For Car Specific races and Special Events, you'll be on the Drag Strip.
+For Car Specific races and Special Events, you'll be on the Team Oxiti Drag Strip.
 The Drag Strip has a christmas tree in the center of the track that counts down to the start of races and a different color palette than the streets.